 As one 2013 University of Michigan study explained, "Insurance companies are in the business of discrimination."
 They group people into risk pools - like drivers with a record of speeding or DUIs — in order to legally "discriminate" against the high-risk drivers.

 But what if the grouping increasingly has nothing to do with driving safety?
-Based on its study of minimum required auto premiums available among men and women in 15 cities from five of the country’s largest auto insurers, the Consumer Federation of America found that premiums jumped by an average of 59 percent — or $681 annually – when the profiles of the drivers were changed to reflect a lower income.
-The CFA, a coalition of nearly 300 consumer nonprofits that is working to end these “blatantly unfair practices,” argues that discrimination against safe low-income drivers is inherently unfair.
+Based on a past study of minimum required auto premiums available among men and women in 15 cities from five of the country's largest auto insurers, the Consumer Federation of America found that premiums jumped by an average of 59 percent — or $681 annually - when the profiles of the drivers were changed to reflect a lower income.
+The CFA, a coalition of nearly 300 consumer nonprofits that is working to end these "blatantly unfair practices," argues that discrimination against safe low-income drivers is inherently unfair.

 Consider its hypothetical case study, in which the CFA began with a profile of a married female executive who was a good driver.
-By changing a few things in her profile unrelated to driving (including making her an unmarried blue-collar worker), the CFA found that her auto insurance premium increased six-fold.
+By changing a few things in her profile unrelated to driving (including making her an unmarried blue-collar worker), the CFA found that her auto insurance premium increased six-fold:

 The CFA looked at auto insurance quotes for a female executive who:

 - pays her insurance premiums for the year in advance

 The executive also has a good credit score.